leouchoa/cheatsheets/docker/useful_tips/tips_and_tricks.md

 - Delete all images: `docker rmi -f $(docker images -a -q)` (**TAKE CARE**)
 - Delete all `EXITED` images: `docker rm $(docker ps -q -f status=exited)`
 - Use `docker system df` to see space usage.
 - The new `docker sbom` CLI command displays the SBOM (Software Bill Of Materials) of any Docker image.
 This feature outputs the SBOM in a table or can be exported into SPDX and CycloneDX formats.
+- To find the container IP: run `docker inspect container_id` and search for `IPAddress` under the `Networks/Bridge` section

 ## Getting Into a Container